boazsegev/facil.io/docs/fio_hashmap.md

 ### Example

-The following macros can be used to define a String key that protects against collisions and requires the whole string to match.
+In this example collisions are forced by setting the `hash` and string length to be equal for all keys, this demonstrates how defining these macros can secure the hash against String key collisions.

-In this example I'm forcing collisions by setting the `hash` and string length to be equal for all keys, but in a real situation make sure the `hash` values are as unique as can be.
+(another example can be found in the `pubsub.c` source code)

 ```c
 #define _GNU_SOURCE